-The elbow has several major tendons that attach near it.
+Quick answer, the elbow has several major tendons that attach near it.
 These elbow tendons include the:

 Tendinitis of the elbow is typically associated with the first two.
 Tendonitis of the common extensor tendon is known as Tennis Elbow.
 Tendinitis of the common flexor tendon is known as Golfer’s Elbow.

-Tennis Elbow is on the outside of the elbow and Golfer’s Elbow is on the inside part of the elbow.
+Tennis Elbow is on the outside of the elbow, and Golfer’s Elbow is on the inside part of the elbow.

 A backhand in tennis requires a stable wrist.
 Over time, this places stress through the tendons in the back of the wrist.
 This may lead to tendonitis at the elbow or tendinitis of the wrist.
 However, tennis is not usually the main cause of Tennis Elbow.
 So, what can you do for tennis elbow?
 The quick answer to that is that it depends.
 You can find some home treatments in the section below.

 So, you know that you have this condition.
 The problem is so many people don't know how to get rid of tennis elbow or what to do for tendonitis of the elbow.
-The quick answer for how to treat tendonitis of the elbow is found below.
+The quick answer to how to treat tendonitis of the elbow is found below.
 The quick answer to how to fix tennis elbow may also be below:

 There is a quick answer to how to heal a tennis elbow and how long it takes to depend on the severity of the injury.
 Many people feel better in as little as a couple of weeks, but it may take 6 months to a year for the tendon to fully heal.
 Surgery is rarely needed, but some doctors may use a corticosteroid shot to help you start rehabilitation.